ghodulik95/chromebook-nautilus-desktop/README.md

 		pgrep -laf xbindkeys

-  If there’s no output, try `xbindkeys` manually or create a `.desktop` file in `~/.config/autostart/` or via GUI to start it.
+  If there’s no output, try `xbindkeys` manually or create a `.desktop` file in `~/.config/autostart/` or via GUI to start on startup.

 - **Test Manual Brightness**

     	brightnessctl s 50

-  If you can set brightness manually, your bindings or permissions may be misconfigured.
-(Probably requires sudo)
+  If you can set brightness manually, your bindings or permissions may be misconfigured. *(The abpve command probably requires sudo.)*

 ### 8.2 Tablet Mode Doesn’t Disable the Keyboard